skhair2/desigamehub-coming-soon/README_SEO_OPTIMIZATION.md

 ## 📋 What Was Done

-Your DesiGameHub website has been **comprehensively optimized** based on professional SEO expert recommendations.
+Your DesiPlayground website has been **comprehensively optimized** based on professional SEO expert recommendations.
 All changes are production-ready and fully documented.

 ---